 What word comes to mind when you’re trying to devise a solution to a problem and a fantastic idea suddenly pops into your head?
 “Bingo!”
 When you’re teaching someone how to do something new, and they’re surprisingly good at it following their first try?
 “Beginner’s luck!”
 Or when you find a $10 bill in the back pocket of an old pair of pants?
 “Jackpot!”

 Over the years, plenty of words and events have made their way out of the casino and into our everyday vocabulary.
-But what do some of these words, phrases and expressions mean?
+But what do some of these gambling phrases and casino expressions mean?
 From which land-based and online casino games do they originate?
-Read on to find out.
+How have these gambling sayings evolved to become a part of colloquial English?
+Read on to find out more about some of the most common parts of gambling vocabulary that people use in everyday conversations.

 “She recently opened her first restaurant, which has enjoyed plenty of success – I’ve put it down to beginner’s luck.”